datagrove/testing/dotnet/pkg/Boa.Constrictor.Playwright/README.md

 # source
-this folder mostly copied directly
+this folder mostly copied directly from Boa Constrictor with changes to the namespaces.
+No additional copyright is claimed on this code; all rights remain with the Boa Constrictor authors.

 ---